Maplecroft/osm_maps/README.md

 Install Imposm.
 [Here](http://imposm.org/docs/imposm/latest/install.html) are some detailed installation instructions.
-You might want to create a python virtualenv where to install all of your python osm-project dependencies.
+You might want to create a python virtualenv where to install all of your python osm-related dependencies.

 Clone [osm-bright](https://github.com/mapbox/osm-bright).

 At this point you need to follow the instructions on the [osm-bright](https://github.com/mapbox/osm-bright) README page for setting up the PostGIS database, and in particular the imposm related instructions.
-You will need to reference this file from the osm-bright repo: [imposm-mapping.py](https://github.com/mapbox/osm-bright/blob/master/imposm-mapping.py).
+Short version: you will need to reference this file from the osm-bright repo: [imposm-mapping.py](https://github.com/mapbox/osm-bright/blob/master/imposm-mapping.py) in your imposum command.

 With everything setup correctly, this will load the Planet.osm dump into postGIS: